-During the years ended June 30, 2022 and 2021, the value of contributed services meeting the requirements for recognition in the financial statements was not material and has not been recorded.
-However, a substantial number of individuals have donated significant amounts of their time in the School's programs and supporting services.
+During the years ended June 30, 2023 and 2022, the value of contributed services meeting the requirements for recognition in the financial statements was not material and has not been recorded.
 Donations of property and equipment are recorded at the estimated fair value as of the date the contribution is received.
-During the years ended June 30, 2022 and 2021, the School received no donations of property and equipment.